 Day 1.
 Colombo – Anuradhapura – Jaffna

-Day one of this Sri Lanka 7 day tour, you leave for Anuradhapura from Colombo and later push yourself further northward from Anuradhapura, the journey is pretty straightforward without any major detours.
+On day one of this Sri Lanka 7-day tour, you leave for Anuradhapura from Colombo and later push yourself further northward from Anuradhapura, the journey is pretty straightforward without any major detours.
 There are 2 major routes that you can take to go to Anuradhapura from Colombo they are:

-Anuradhapura is a destination worth a visit because of the rich historical past of Sri Lanka is very much evident here.
-I would like to say it is an archaeological zoo, thousands of old structures, dating back to 2nd century BC lying in a heavily green area.
-The most structures here are pompously done and have solid foundations.
-It is a reason to marvel to see how much they accomplished more than 2 thousand years ago without high-tech equipment, but they had the know how.
+Anuradhapura is a destination worth a visit because the rich historical past of Sri Lanka is very much evident here.
+I would like to say it is an archaeological zoo, with thousands of old structures, dating back to the 2nd century BC lying in a heavily green area.

 Anuradhapura is a place to see gigantic reservoirs, huge pagodas/dagobas, multi-storied palaces, temples, intricately carved decorations, and statues.
-Anuradhapura is a UNESCO world heritage, definitely, worth the attention of the travellers, the city has its own rights as a place of cultural and historical importance (The Disney’s documentary film “Monkey Kingdom” was filmed in Anuradhapura along with Polonnaruwa).
+Anuradhapura is a UNESCO world heritage, definitely, worth the attention of travellers, the city has its own rights as a place of cultural and historical importance (Disney’s documentary film “Monkey Kingdom” was filmed in Anuradhapura along with Polonnaruwa).

-However, this Sri Lanka 7 day tour does not include an overnight stay in Anuradhapura, it includes just as stop over to relax while exploring some important historical places.
-If you feel that you need more time to explore Anuradhapura or need to have more time in the city, there are a number of good hotels to stationed at.
+However, this Sri Lanka 7 days tour does not include an overnight stay in Anuradhapura, neither it includes a visit to Polonnaruwa.
+The tour includes just a stopover to relax while exploring some important historical places.
+If you feel that you need more time to explore Anuradhapura or need to have more time in the city, there are a number of good hotels to be stationed at.

-If you leave Colombo in early hours, one can easily reach Anuradhapura for the lunch break, there are a large number of good hotels and restaurant here.
-There are plenty of places to stop for a break between Anuradhapura and Colombo but beyond Anuradhapura, the chances are much scarce.
+If you leave Colombo in the early hours, you can easily reach Anuradhapura for the lunch break, there are a large number of good hotels and restaurants here.
+There are plenty of places to stop for a break between Anuradhapura and Colombo but beyond Anuradhapura, the chances are much more scarce.

 The journey from Anuradhapura to Jaffna takes around 4 hours and the distance to cover between these two cities is 198 km, the journey takes place along the A9 main highway, which is quite busy now with a large number of people making trips to Colombo and vice versa.
-The commuters were allowed on this route under strict rules and supervision of Sr Lanka army during the north-east war, which ended in 2009.
+The commuters were allowed on this route under strict rules and supervision of the Sri Lanka Army during the northeast war, which ended in 2009.
 Today people are free to move along A9 without any fear or restriction.

 Day 2.
 Jaffna city tour

 c.
-Jaffna fort- the Portuguese build and Dutch re-built fort are located near the city.
+Jaffna fort- the Portuguese-built and Dutch-rebuilt forts is located near the city.

 d.
 Nallur Kandaswamy Kovil-is the most popular Hindu temple in the city and takes only a few minutes from the city centre.